j-easy/easy-random/README.md

 ## Latest news

+* 15/11/2020: Easy Random v5.0.0 is out and is now based on Java 11.
+Feature wise, this release is the same as v4.3.0.
+Please check the [release notes](https://github.com/j-easy/easy-random/releases/tag/easy-random-5.0.0) for more details.
 * 07/11/2020: Easy Random v4.3.0 is now released with support for generic types and fluent setters!
-You can find all details in the [change log](https://github.com/j-easy/easy-random/releases).
+You can find all details in the [change log](https://github.com/j-easy/easy-random/releases/tag/easy-random-4.3.0).

 # What is Easy Random ?